The greatest battle implement ever devised.Back to Cool Guns

 The weapon of choice for the Great White Hunter should be, of course, the double rifle - not a specific model of a double rifle since there is no model whatsoever, the rifles of the golden age of African Hunting were mostly tailored to their user like Savile Row suits.
 As wealthy Great White Hunters were much fewer than Hollywood would like us to think, the number of true large caliber double rifles is small, in the high hundreds for the entire colonial period and an area which spanned 3/4 of Africa.
 Some non-custom double rifles in smaller calibers also exist, but even they are rare because the demand was just never very high.
 The closest thing to a "common" double rifle are combination guns, which have one rifle and one (or more) shotgun barrel: from the crude .22 rifle plus .410 bore shotgun barrels for taking small game as a survival weapon, as in the US Air Force M6 Aircrew Survival Weapon, to the Russian over-under designs which are as good at firing as they are ugly.

 The Sharps series of rifles was one of the most prolific rifle types of the 1800's, and arguably the most popular rifle in use in the Wild West before the invention of lever-action rifles like the Henry repeater.
 The Sharps rifle is a breach-loading falling-block rifle firing a single cartridge, at first paper cartridges but later versions used brass cartridges.
 First developed in the late 1840's, the Sharps rifle saw a long career in a number of roles.
-The military rifle was the weapon of choice for U.S Sharpshooters in the American Civil War and the carbine version was extremely popular on both sides of the conflict.
-Meanwhile, the civilian versions gained a reputation as being powerful and accurate hunting rifles, with some going so far as to say that the Sharps rifle was the cause of the near-extinction of the North American bison and is often referred to as the 'buffalo gun'.
+The military rifle was the weapon of choice for U.S Sharpshooters in the American Civil War and the carbine version was extremely popular on both sides of the conflict.note Meanwhile, the civilian versions gained a reputation as being powerful and accurate hunting rifles, to the point that a with some going so far as to say that the Sharps rifle was the cause of the near-extinction of the North American bison and is often referred to as the 'buffalo gun'.
 The Sharps rifle is thus an icon of the Old West, though lesser known than the Winchester Lever-Action or the Colt Single Action Army.

 The Springfield M1903 rifle is a five shot, bolt action rifle that was used by all branches of the United States military.
 The rifle was developed in the aftermath of the Spanish-American War.
 There, U.S Army and Marines armed with a number of lever-action rifles and the Krag-Jørgensen rifle were often outmatched in firepower by Spanish and Cuban soldiers armed with Spanish-made versions of Gewehr 93 Mausers.
 Specifically, two shortcomings in the Krag's design were that it lacked the ability to be quickly reloaded with a stripper clip and it could not load high-velocity ammunition without being damaged.
 Though modified versions of the Krag were tested in small numbers that got rid of the first shortcoming, the U.S military knew they had to adopt a new rifle.
 Studying captured Mausers and applying some features of the Krag to them, they created what would be known as the Springfield M1903 chambered for the .30-03 and .30-06 rounds, the later would be the mainstay rifle round of the U.S Military until the formation of NATO.
 So similar to the Mauser 93 was the Springfield that Mauser Werke sued the U.S Government, who were forced to pay royalties to Mauser.
 In a fit of irony, the first notable engagement the rifle was used in was during World War I, used by United States Marines against German soldiers carrying Mausers.
 It proved to be reliable, accurate and much quicker to reload, much to the dismay of the Germans who were on the other end of it.
 When WW2 broke out, the United States supplied Springfields to foreign powers as part of a lend-lease program, most notably Nationalist China.
 The rifle was just being supplemented and eventually replaced with the M1 Garand when the Japanese struck at Pearl Harbor.
 During the first years of the Pacific Campaign and the U.S' entry into Northern Africa as part of Operation Torch, the Springfield was still the primary service rifle of the Marines and the Army until finally being (mostly) replaced by the Garand mid-way through the war.
 In 1942, production shifted to the M1903A3, which used cheaper stamped steel parts and a simplified but more practical rear sight.note Production continued for the duration of the war for rear-line units (and initially for the Marines, until they too had enough Garands to go around), as the production lines for Springfields were incapable of manufacturing Garands or M1 Carbines (at least, not without significant retooling that nobody had time for).
 The Springfield was not removed entirely from service, though.
 The most celebrated use for the Springfield was that of a sniper's rifle.
 Already an accurate and powerful rifle, many Springfields were modified to be more accurate and fitted with scopes as the M1903A4.
 The Springfield sniper rifle saw service after its infantry rifle version was retired, seeing service in both World Wars, The Korean War and The Vietnam War until finally being replaced by more modern bolt-action rifles based on the Remington 700 and the M21 semi-automatic rifle.
 Today, the Springfield is a popular collector's item and surplus examples were and sometimes still are used as hunting rifles.